Immortal-Divine/Entropia_Dashboard/README.md

 	+ Selecting one or more entrys is mandatory for other features.

+  	+ Minimized clients can be hidden from taskbar and alt+tab view.

 + Launch

 	+ Can start the desired total amount of clients without loading errors

 	+ Works in the background

 + Login